yecril71pl/cpp-docs.pl-pl/docs/standard-library/vector-class.md

 ### <a name="remarks"></a>Uwagi

-Nie można użyć typu `const_reference` w celu zmodyfikowania wartości elementu.
+Typ `const_reference` nie może być używany do modyfikacji wartości elementu.

 ### <a name="example"></a>Przykład